 School Schedule and Fees

 The preschool operates on a traditional school year schedule (September to May).
+Classes are held from 8:30 to 11:30 or 9:00 to noon, depending on the session chosen during registration.
 There are multiple enrollment options.

 Students must be 4 or turn 3 by September 1 of the school year in which you are applying.